EXPLAINER-Can Ukraine's grain deal ease the global food crisis?

 By Nigel Hunt and Jonathan Saul

-The agreement, originally reached in July, created a protected sea transit corridor and was designed to alleviate global food shortages by allowing exports to resume from three ports in Ukraine, a major producer of grains and oilseeds.
+The agreement, reached in July, created a protected sea transit corridor and was designed to alleviate global food shortages by allowing exports to resume from three ports in Ukraine, a major producer of grains and oilseeds.

 Here are some of the issues: